Keller-Michael/timestamp/README.md

-# timestamp
+# ⌚ Timestamp

-:watch: timestamp as value object
+Timestamp in ABAP as value object.
+Works internally with UTC long timestamp but supports short and long timestamps as well as and classic date/time.